yyzeng/ppInk/readme.md

 When this option is activated (yes by default), when Alt is pressed and hold, the tool/pen/mode is temporary selected, left when alt is released eg : with Hand drawing selected, press Alt and keep it  down.
 Press and release R : rectangle is active, as long as Alt is depressed, and Hand will be reengaged when Alt is released
 This can be reset any combinaisons of Pens and Tools : eg : press Alt, you can engage Filled Blue rectangle, depressing R twice, and 3 (in any order), and return to previous tools/color releasing Alt
+Alt also works with dash line selection or fading shortcut.
 This can be also used with Erasor when pressing down Alt, the cursor is also temporary change to the big arrow to ease finding it on screen.